-If you want to build your own camper van, you'll need some DIY knowledge, tools, patience and a lot of spare time.
+If you wish to build your own camper van, you'll need some basic DIY knowledge, tools, lots of patience and even more spare time.
 And of course, a good, solid base vehicle for your camper van conversion.

 I'll show you some images of my Volkswagen camper, but some of the basics are very general and can be used to build your own van of any kind.
 There are many other ways and materials to consider when converting your van, so check around to get some ideas.

 But before you start with anything, it's very essential that you read the paragraph below!
 So here we go...

 IMPORTANT!
 Before you start to build your own camper van conversion, contact your legal authorities to check out what can you do and/or have to do in order to keep your conversion legal and safe!
 Government regulations are different around the world, so there is no possible way, I could give you any hints about it!